Karl Best: Career

 Best was drafted by the Mariners in the 12th round of the 1977 MLB draft.

 Best made his MLB debut on August 19, 1983, with the Mariners.
-He traded to the Detroit Tigers for Bryan Kelly in June 1987 while inactive, then was sent to the Twins in exchange for Don Schulze just before the 1988 season began.
+He was traded to the Detroit Tigers for Bryan Kelly in June 1987 while inactive, then was sent to the Twins in exchange for Don Schulze just before the 1988 season began.
 Two months after appearing in what would be his final major league game, he was traded to the San Francisco Giants in August 1988 for Alan Cockrell but never pitched an inning for them.